 The underlying flaw with idealism is this: Idealists claim that reality is ultimately nothing more than a dream state of mind, yet they will argue that their conviction has meaning.

-f a person were to believe idealism, he or she must then ask where "ideas" come from.
+If a person were to believe idealism, he or she must then ask where "ideas" come from.
 Using dialectic reasoning we shall follow this trail.
 If we ask where ideas come from in the first place, Berkeley would argue that they come from perceptions.
 That’s not enough, so we must then ask where perceptions originate and to that question we must answer sensations.
 At this point I believe idealism meets its first dilemma.
 The first horn of this dilemma is to believe that sensations are real expressions of the mind to stimuli from the physical world – to believe this, idealism succumbs to materialism.
 The second horn is to believe that sensations are simply a construct of the mind itself, but even in this case idealism succumbs to materialism by admitting there is a material – the mind itself (whether or not the mind is “physical” is insignificant in this argument for the idealist argues that there is no real “substance” of any kind).
 In the end, for the idealist to argue that their arguments have meaning is outrageously bizarre because their arguments are literally refuting themselves the instant their words leave their lips into the physical world which they argue does not exist.

 Is it possible for a thing to be and not-be at the same time and in the same way?

+This is an interesting question that has had me stymied for well over an hour.
+So, I had to do more research into the matter to obtain a deeper understanding of what the question entailed.
+To this point I am still unsure of how deep the meaning of the question goes, but I will do my best to unravel its mystery.
+If we are to believe as Aristotle did, then thinking this way is impossible according to his Metaphysics Book 11 part 5.
+Here Aristotle says, “…that the same thing cannot at one and the same time be and not be, or admit any other similar pair of opposites.”
+He goes on to say, “He, then, who says 'this is and is not' denies what he affirms, so that what the word signifies, he says it does not signify; and this is impossible.”
+So, if we were to accept the premise that a thing or word can only be defined in one way and one way only, this would be correct when applied in the strictest sense and rightfully so.
 However, I believe there are many things and words and persons that have a dual or even multiple nature and thus can be and not be simultaneously in a more loose sense.
 Also Aristotle’s view can be refuted if you include the possibility of different perceptions from different vantage points or points of view.
 This more flexible idea allows for paradoxes which are not necessarily contradictions.
 For a simple example, it is correct to say that dry ice will burn you.
 This is not a contradiction, but a paradox, in that, dry ice is so cold that it has the same properties as something that is hot.
 Thus, a thing can be (cold) and not be (hot) in a singular action based on perceived definition of what is and is not.

 Are Berkeley’s idealistic metaphysics supported or threatened by contemporary findings in natural science?